-There are lots of ways to splurge on kids' birthday parties in NYC.
-But just because you can spend thousands of dollars celebrating your child's big day doesn't mean you have to.
-During warm months, New York City's plentiful parks and playgrounds bloom with colorful balloons as DIYers throw their own outdoor birthday bashes.
-Granted, this type of party requires more work than booking one of those all-inclusive packages, but you get to control most of the details, including the cost (though sadly not the weather).

-(Output) Savvy DIYers know that during the warmer months, New York City's parks make a stunning backdrop for a birthday bash.
+Savvy DIYers know that during the warmer months, New York City's parks make a stunning (and inexpensive) backdrop for a birthday bash.
 Granted, this type of party requires more work than booking one of those all-inclusive packages, but you get to control most of the details, including the cost (though sadly not the weather).